niyatisharma100307-crypto/WorkForce-fee/README.md

- WORKFORCE
+# WORKFORCE

 WorkForce is a web-based student and teacher management platform developed as a **2nd Year Front-End Engineering (FEE) project**.

 The main idea behind WorkForce is to bring commonly used academic and student-related services into one place.
-Instead of using different pages or platforms for attendance, grades, assignments, timetables, events, clubs and opportunities, these features are organized within a single application.
+Instead of using different platforms for attendance, grades, assignments, timetables, events, clubs and opportunities, these features are organized within a single application.

 ## Why We Made This